 Section 54 of the Modern Slavery Act 2015 makes it a legal requirement for all commercial organisations with a turnover of £36 million or more to produce an annual Slavery and Human Trafficking Statement.
 Forestry and Land Scotland (FLS) will continue to undertake what is required to be socially responsible and to protect the human rights of workers.
 To this end, this statement will be reviewed each year setting out the steps they have taken to prevent slavery and human trafficking in any part of their business and supply chain.

 This statement sets out the actions FLS is taking to understand potential Slavery and Human Trafficking risks relating to our business and supply chain and to take the necessary steps to address these risks.
-This statement relates to actions and activities undertaken during the first full financial year (1 April 2019 to 31 March 2020) of FLS, as an Executive Agency of Scottish Government.
+This statement relates to actions and activities undertaken by FLS in the financial year 1 April 2020 to 31 March 2021.

 With a significant presence in the forestry sector, FLS recognises our corporate and legal responsibility to take a robust approach to human trafficking.

 Modern slavery is an umbrella term that encompasses slavery, servitude, forced or compulsory labour and human trafficking.
 In Scotland, the legal definition of these offences is set out in the Human Trafficking and Exploitation (Scotland) Act 2015; hence where we refer to ‘human trafficking’, this includes the group of offences covered by this Act.
 The significant characteristic of all forms of human trafficking is that it involves one person depriving another person of their freedom: their freedom to leave one job for another; their freedom to leave one workplace for another; their freedom to control their own life.